Stop and Smell the Pines

 Speaking of renting a kayak, in the summer months every type of water vehicle can be rented from one of the six marinas scattered about the lake.
 We chose the Pleasure Point Marina and rented a 12- person pontoon boat for the day.
 Nine of us set out to explore the roughly seven mile long and two and a half mile wide lake.
 At seventy-one degrees Fahrenheit, it was a warm fall day in the mountains even for the first weekend in October.
 The only cold part came when we floored the boat and the wind off of the lake hit us straight on.
 Otherwise just slowly cruising, the sun beat down on us as if it were the middle of summer.
 It was so relaxing that half of our crew fell asleep during the ride, so we dubbed it the “Snooze Cruise.”

 We explored every part of the lake including the Big Bear Solar Observatory, one of six solar observatories in the world.
-The placement of this particular observatory on the north shore of the lake stems from the fact that Big Bear experiences more than 300 days a year of sunshine and of course the clear skies at night.
-It is not always open for visitors, so check its website for open hours.
+The placement of this particular observatory on the north shore of the lake stems from the fact that Big Bear experiences more than 300 days a year of sunshine.
+Plus, the fact that the night skies are extremely clear It is not always open for visitors, so check its website for open hours.